-Ageing is a part of the life journey.
-It could be perceived as a third dimension of learning, engaging and making.
-Ageing could be a creative force propelling each one of us forward in unimaginable yesterday.
+Ageing is an integral phase of one's life journey.
+It could be perceived as another stage of learning, engaging and making.
+Ageing could be a creative force propelling each one of us forward in ways unimaginable yesterday.
 It is more than another coat of paint.